Relating Reinforcement Learning to Dynamic Programming-Based Planning: Optimal Planning and Deterministic RL

 Q-learning estimates $Q^*$ through the process of stochastic iteration \cite{SutBar98,RobMon51}.
-Using a stochastic state transition model $p(x_{k+1}|x_k,u_k)$ (addressed in Section \ref{sec:stoch}), this becomes (see \cite{Lav06}, Sec.
-10.4):
+Using a stochastic state transition model $p(x_{k+1}|x_k,u_k)$ (addressed in Section~\ref{sec:stoch}), the estimate $\hat{Q}^*$ of $Q^*$, is determined iteratively by

-in which $x'$ is obtained by applying $u$ from $x$ in a single step, and $\rho \in (0,1)$ is the {\em learning rate}.
+in which $x'$ is obtained by applying $u$ from $x$ in a single step, $\rho \in (0,1)$ is the {\em learning rate}, and $\leftarrow$ denotes an assignment (see \cite{Lav06}, Sec.
+10.4).
 Note that jumping is not required: The minimization over all $u' \in U(x')$ involves looking up internally stored Q-values.
 The parameter $\rho$ is chosen to be smaller if the amount of uncertainty or instability is higher.
 If every reachable state-action pair is visited infinitely often, then $\aqval$ converges to $Q^*$ in probability \cite{Ber19,WatDay92}.

 In the limiting case of a deterministic system, there is no uncertainty, which would suggest setting $\rho = 1$ to obtain our proposed {\em derandomized Q-learning}: